Addressing the Gravitational Wave - Collider Inverse Problem

 2. We provide a template for future collider diagnostics, by selecting a benchmark parameter point inside the two-step region and by envisioning hypothetical measurements.
 We then identify the hypothetical collider-allowed region in the ($a_2$, $m_\Sigma$) and ($\alpha$, $\beta/H_\ast$) planes.

-We start from 1: Fig.~\ref{fig:fig1} (a) shows the model phase structure projected in the ($m_\Sigma, a_2$) plane with fixed coupling $b_4 = 1.0$.
-The red area indicates the parameters accommodating a two-step EWPT history.
+We start from 1: Fig.~\ref{fig:fig1}(a) shows the model phase structure projected in the ($m_\Sigma, a_2$) plane with fixed coupling $b_4 = 1.0$.
+The pink region indicates the parameters accommodating a two-step EWPT history.
 Therein, the nucleation process does not complete for parameters outside the black dashed contour.
 The green and light blue areas correspond to a one-step first order EWPT and crossover transition, respectively.
 We use non-perturbative information from lattice simulations of \cite{Kajantie:1995kf} along lines of \cite{Brauner:2016fla,Andersen:2017ika,Niemi:2018asa,Gould:2019qek} in order to delineate the boundary between these two regions.
-Varying $b_4$ leads to mild changes in the EWPT-viable regions, c.f.
-Supplementary material.
+Varying $b_4$ leads to mild changes in the EWPT-viable regions as detailed in Appendix~\ref{sec:appendix-pheno}.

+Fig.~\ref{fig:fig1}(b) illustrates a scatter plot of the values of $\alpha$ and $\beta/H_{*}$ corresponding to the area enclosed by the black dashed curve in Fig.~\ref{fig:fig1}(a).
+The dashed green line indicates the experimental sensitivity of DECIGO with the ``Correlation" design \cite{Kawamura:2011zz}, with $v_w$ fixed at 0.95.
+The dotted and dashed black lines represent the sensitivity threshold of SNR=5 for LISA, with $v_w$ fixed at 0.95 and 0.63 respectively \cite{Caprini:2019egz}.
+The region probed by LISA is significantly influenced by the chosen value of $v_w$.
+Opting for $v_w = 0.63$ enables the exploration of a portion of the two-step region, whereas none of it is accessible with $v_w = 0.95$.
+However, DECIGO with $v_w = 0.95$ has the capability to probe a part of the two-step region. \footnote{ For illustration of this line, we have fixed $T_* = 100$ GeV, while for all scatter points we have specific $T_p$ determined individually for each point. }